 Adapted from the Pennsylvania Forest Association Website.
 The Maryland Tree Farm Program is sponsored by your Maryland Forestry Association.
 Tree Farm’s mission is to promote the growing of renewable forest resources on private lands while protecting environmental benefits and increasing public understanding of the benefits productive forests provide.

-Nationally, the American Tree Farm System® (ATFS), is a program of the American Forest Foundation, committed to sustaining forests, watershed and healthy habitats through the power of private stewardship.
+Nationally, the American Tree Farm System® (ATFS), is a program of the American Forest Foundation, committed to sustaining forests, watersheds, and healthy habitats through the power of private stewardship.
 Since 1941, ATFS has educated and recognized the commitment of private forest owners in the United States.
 Currently, ATFS has 27 million acres of privately owned forestland and 51,000 family forest owners who are committed to excellence in forest stewardship in 46 states.
-In Maryland there are currently 887 Tree Farmers with more than 126,000 acres certified in the program.
+In Maryland, there are currently 887 Tree Farmers with more than 126,000 acres certified in the program.

 Each Tree Farm meets established standards and guidelines to become a certified Tree Farm.
-Under these standards and guidelines private forest landowners must have a management plan developed for their wood lot and must verify that they are implementing that plan when visited by an ATFS certified volunteer tree farm inspector on a five year cycle.
+Under these standards and guidelines, private forest landowners must have a management plan developed for their wood lot and must verify that they are implementing that plan when visited by an ATFS certified volunteer tree farm inspector on a five-year cycle.